klahnakoski/mo-statcan/README.md

 ## Other Notes

-British Columbia is interesting: It shows COVID-19 as unremarkable, but it also shows a bad flu season ending June 30 1017.
+British Columbia is interesting: It shows COVID-19 as unremarkable, but it also shows a bad flu season ending June 30 2017.
 The mortality rate is flat, as expected, but there is also an increasing mortality rate in younger generations: I wonder what is happening there?
 Why is there a dip in 2019?
-Opioids?

 ![img_7.png](img_7.png)

 I wonder what other interesting features can be found in the other provinces.

-## Conclusion

-The StatCan data was fun to work with.
-With over

 ## References